 Single and disabled is the foundation of my life.
-I never dreamed I’d have children in a million years and the very thought of it seemed unreachable and impossible.
+I never dreamed in a million year I’d be a mom with children and the very thought of it seemed unreachable and impossible.
 I was born with Osteogenesis Imperfecta Type 3, otherwise referred to as brittle bones disorder.
 It’s a genetic condition that lacks collagen, which allows the bones to break or fracture with the slightest or often times no trauma at all.
 I’m 3’ 5” approximately 70 lbs and in a wheelchair.
 I’ve had multiple corrective surgical procedures on my lower extremities, numerous fractures and a multitude of hospital stays.
 Thirty-four years later, I’m still here…still trying to figure out my purpose.

 I met this guy during my undergrad term at Loyola.
 Able-bodied, tall, charming and much older than me.
 We hit it off immediately.
 I was extremely attracted to his simplistic and charismatic perception of life.
 He was somewhat cultured, well traveled and was in the military.
 About six months after our initial meeting we began a loveless, lustful relationship with NO prospects of marriage or commitment, strictly physical.